 The rub or abrasion resistance is determined by the extent of damage to the sample material or by the extent of color or print transfer to the felt pad, using a standard scale where necessary.

 The Satra rub tester is used in testing against International Standard ISO 105-X12.

-The Crockmeter is used to assess the transfer from the surface of coloured materials to other surfaces by rubbing.
-The machine takes its name from the term 'crocking' meaning the transfer of colouring matter or other substances from the test sample to a wet or dry cloth rubbed against it.
+The Crockmeter is used to assess the transfer from the surface of colored materials to other surfaces by rubbing.
+The machine takes its name from the term 'crocking' meaning the transfer of coloring matter or other substances from the test sample to a wet or dry cloth rubbed against it.

 The Crockmeter is used in testing against ASTM F1319 and International Standard ISO 105-X12.